How does KUB prepare for storms?

 Crews work 16-hour rotating shifts around the clock to restore power to all customers.

-What are my responsibilities for service repair?
+What are the customer's responsibilities for service repair?

 To ensure restorations go quickly when KUB crews arrive, customers need to be aware of their responsibilities for repairs on customer-owned equipment.
 Many remaining jobs, for example, may involve trees that have damaged customer-owned lines or equipment.
 In those cases, customers may need to make repairs before KUB crews can restore power.